 Faxing in the Cloud with Microsoft Azure

-Have you ever wondered if you could implement a Fax Server on a public cloud provider’s infrastructure like Microsoft Azure?
-If so, you’re at the right place.
-For many years Connectis Group as a document automation provider throughout, has completed hundreds of successful fax server implementations on the customers’ premises and public clouds.
+Have you ever wondered if you could implement a Fax Server on a public cloud provider’s infrastructure like Microsoft Azure and do faxing in the cloud?
+If so, you’re in the right place.
+For many years Connectis Group as a document automation provider throughout has completed hundreds of successful fax server implementations on the customers’ premises and public clouds.

 In this blog, I’m going to shed some light on implementing a FaxCore server on Microsoft Azure’s Infrastructure as a Service (IaaS) offering.
 FaxCore is a high-performance fax engine designed to deliver fax traffic over enterprise networks of any size.
 It’s built on the Microsoft .NET platform and lets you fax enable the entire organization, seamlessly.
 The server leverages web-based technology to deliver cost-effective and simple implementations.
 Built with a web services architecture, fault-tolerance and scalability are easily achieved.

 Before the rise of Cloud Computing era, businesses implemented their critical business application on their own data centers.
 Cloud Computing and virtualization is gaining popularity these days.
 It simply is the kind of computing that relies on shared computing resources instead of local servers backed by well-know tech companies like Microsoft, Amazon, Google, IBM, etc.

 FaxCore could be implemented in a variety of different architectures including but not limited to what we’ll discuss in this blog.

 Our goals to implement the fax service in the cloud include:

 - A cloud-based infrastructure solution

 - Cloud-based telco (no fax boards or voice/fax gateways)